 Screw the fixture into place.
 Make sure the rubber gasket seals the edges of the box so moisture can’t get in.
 Apply a bead of clear silicone caulk around the edges if necessary.

-Photo 5: Aim the sensor
+Photo 5: Aim the security light sensor

 Photo 6: Set the controls